-The City maintained eleven individual governmental funds during the 2016 fiscal year.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balance for the General Fund, Transportation Reinvestment Zone Fund, Debt Service Fund and Capital Projects Fund, which are considered to be major funds.
-Data from the other seven governmental funds are combined into a single, aggregated presentation.
+The City maintained ten individual governmental funds during the 2017 fiscal year.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balance for the General Fund, Transportation Reinvestment Zone Fund, Debt Service Fund, 2004 Bonds Fund and Capital Projects Fund, which are considered to be major funds.
+Data from the other five governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of the non-major governmental funds is provided in the form of combining statements elsewhere in this report.

-The City adopts an annual appropriated budget for its General Fund and Debt Service Fund.
+The City adopts an annual appropriated budget for its General Fund, Debt Service Fund, Hotel/Motel Tax Fund, Municipal Court Technology Fund, Police Seizure Fund and enterprise funds.
 Schedules of revenues, expenditures, and changes in fund balances - budget and actual (GAAP basis) have been provided for each of these funds to demonstrate compliance with the appropriated budgets.